N64Recomp/RecompFrontend/README.md

   - `ui_config_page_controls`
     - `GameInputRow` styling:
       - hover too bright
-      - needs space around each one or remove border radius
-      - verify with single player
     - Needs to hide (or disable?) menu controls for keyboard
     - Should check `recompinput::players::is_single_player_mode()` if single player mode is active
     - Should check for player count changes and not rely on initial input